-I grew up with these Romanian style stuffed peppers and to this day it's one of my favorite dishes ever.
+I grew up with these Romanian Stuffed Peppers (Ardei Umpluti) and to this day it's one of my favorite dishes ever.
 Using sweet yellow Hungarian peppers, stuffed with a mixture of ground pork, rice and herbs and slowly cooked in a simple tomato sauce with sour cream.

 Arrange a rack in the middle of your oven and preheat to 375 F degrees.